Isetta-Team/Isetta-Engine/README.md

 - Release: `Release` settings (optimized code) and level is built/run in-engine (not using engine dll)

 There are different levels available in the projects of the solution; ones in IsettaEngine have most recent/testing features, ones in IsettaTestbed are functional tech demos and games.
 To run any level built within the engine, use Debug or Release and set startup project as IsettaEngine (right-click the IsettaEngine project and select "Set as Startup Project").
 To run any level within IsettaTestbed, the configuration must be Debug DLL (to build the engine into a DLL), the startup project should then be IsettaTestbed.

+`Debug DLL` will build the `.dll` for you to use and export.
+To use your version of the engine in another solution/project, build with `Debug DLL` and use those `.dll` and `.lib` built files in your project (follow [Isetta-Game](https://github.com/Isetta-Team/Isetta-Game) instructions for more information).
+You will also need to export your changed header files, use this command in a command line: `rsync -a --include '*/' --include '*.h' --exclude '*' Isetta/IsettaEngine/ Target_Directory/`.
+This command is to be run in the top level of the git folder, but source and target directory can be changed as needed.

 ### Configuration
 The configuration settings of the engine are placed with `config.cfg` within the IsettaEngine folder.